 General notes on process

-We receive many more submissions than we can publish, and we often have to say no to good proposals due to limitations of space and time or because they’re not distinct enough from other pieces we have published.
+We receive many more submissions than we can publish, and we often have to say no to good proposals due to limitations of space and time, or because they’re not distinct enough from other pieces we have published.
 If we’ve passed on something you’ve submitted, please feel free to try again with another idea.
-If our editors have said no multiple times, it may mean your work isn’t a good fit for our audience.
+If our editors have said “no” multiple times, it may mean your work isn’t a good fit for our audience.
 We retain final decision rights over headlines.
 Our editors have spent years learning which kinds of headlines give TPM pieces the best chance of being read, found online, and shared both on social media and in offices around the world.
 If we rewrite your title, it’s because we believe the revised version will help your idea reach the audience it deserves.

 We strive for authenticity in our articles.
 We don’t publish pieces that have appeared elsewhere, that come across as promotional, or that do not include rigorous citations (though these may not appear in the finished piece).
 We ask our authors to disclose any financial relationships they have with companies cited in the proposed article.
-TPM typically holds copyright on the finished product, but authors continue to own the underlying ideas in their articles.
+TPM typically holds the copyright on the finished product, but authors continue to own the underlying ideas in their articles.
 We try to evaluate ideas before we determine where and how to publish them.
 We will consider submissions that contain only a short pitch, and we can help determine whether the idea should become a magazine feature, digital article, podcast, graphic, video, or another format.

 Process notes for Trendprivemagazine.com